 Choose firm squash, with no blemishes or cracks.
 They’ll last for several weeks if kept in a cool, dry place, but don’t refrigerate them – it’s too damp.

-Don’t discard the seeds: they’re recognised for relieving symptoms of enlarged prostate and problems with micturition (urge to urinate, hyperactive bladder, night-time waking …).
+Don’t discard the seeds: they’re recognized for relieving symptoms of enlarged prostate and problems with micturition (urge to urinate, hyperactive bladder, night-time waking …).
 Their high content of unsaturated fatty acids, zinc and phytosterols is probably responsible for these benefits (studies are ongoing to establish the precise mechanisms of action).
 For maximum benefit, they’re best eaten raw rather than roasted (10 grams a day) but take care to chew them thoroughly.
 Keep them refrigerated as they tend to become rancid quickly.

 Apples and pears are very high in flavonoids and antioxidant phenolic acids, especially their peel.
 They contain a large amount of fibre, most of which is insoluble, which means they improve intestinal transit and help reduce the risk of cardiovascular disease.
 They also contain pectin which helps increase cholesterol elimination via the stools, and this is even more effective when combined with the flavonoids present in the fruits’ juice.
 Apples also contain specific polyphenols which have demonstrated benefits for blood cholesterol levels and for reducing damage to blood vessels.